BeboFekry/I-Care-Smart-Doctor/README.md

 </div>
 AI based smart chatbot called "Caroline" talking to the patient and taking its disease symptoms by text or voice messages, then diagnosing the disease and recommend making some tests or medical imaging scans to do as x-ray, MRI, Complete Blood Count CBC, ... in addition, given information about the predicted disease as an overview, symptoms, and treatments.

+**Methodology:** Collecting the data from several datasets contains the diseases symptoms and the disease diagnosis as a Json format contains Tags, Patterns, and Response.
+The tags contains the class name as "greeting", "diseases name as Skin Cancer,  Influenza, ..." making class for each disease, patterns contains examples of the user expected questions, and the response contains the many options for the output. after making the dataset, applying preprocessing techniques (Tokenization and Stemming, ...). i have developed a deep learnoing LSTM model for the Chatbot predictions taking the preprocessed patient symptoms message as input and predict the class from the 44 classes then chooses randomly from the saved responses.

 ---

 **Object Recognition From Iamges**